stevana/stateful-pbt-with-fakes/README.md

-I suppose one could argue that one could have built a business around an open source tool, only charging for the training and consulting, but given how broken open source is today, unless you are a big company (which takes more than it gives back), it’s definitely not clear that it would have worked (and it was probably even worse back in 2006).
+I suppose one could argue that one could have built a business around an open source tool, only charging for the training and consulting, but given how broken open source is today, unless you are a big company (which takes more than it gives back), it's definitely not clear that it would have worked (and it was probably even worse back in 2006).

-Even if John is right and that keeping it closed source has helped adoption in industry, I think it’s by now fair to say it has not helped open source adoption.
+Even if John is right and that keeping it closed source has helped adoption in industry, I think it's by now fair to say it has not helped open source adoption.

-Or perhaps rather, it’s unlikely that a company that pays for a licence in Erlang would then go and port the library in another language.
+Or perhaps rather, it's unlikely that a company that pays for a licence in Erlang would then go and port the library in another language.

 ### What can we do about it?

-I think there’s at least two things worth trying.
+I think there's at least two things worth trying.

 1. Provide a short open source implementation of stateful and parallel property-based testing, analogous to the original ~300LOC vanilla QuickCheck implementation.

-    Perhaps part of the original QuickCheck library’s success in spreading to so many other languages can be attributed to the fact that its small implementation and that it is part of the original paper?
+    Perhaps part of the original QuickCheck library's success in spreading to so many other languages can be attributed to the fact that its small implementation and that it is part of the original paper?

-2. Try to make the formal specification part easier, so that we don’t need to train developers (as much).
+2. Try to make the formal specification part easier, so that we don't need to train developers (as much).

     Perhaps we can avoid state machines as basis for specifications and instead reuse concepts that programmers are already familiar with from their current testing activities, e.g. mocking and test doubles more generally?

 ## Synthesis

-In order to test the above hypothesis, I’d like to spend the rest of this post as follows:
+In order to test the above hypothesis, I'd like to spend the rest of this post as follows:

 1. Show how one can implement stateful and parallel property-based